gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 Discuss agencies’ experiences and lessons learned from the first two years of implementation of the Evidence Act.
 - March 10, 2021 from 3:00 to 4:30 pm

-### Introduction to Formative and Process Evaluations
-Introduction to formative and process evaluations: common tools and methodologies used in these types of evaluations.
-- June 2021, Time TBD

-### Interactive Case Study: Why Randomize?
-Real-life case study to demonstrate how different evaluation methods can lead to different conclusions.
-(Presented by the Abdul Latif Jameel Poverty Action Lab)
-- August 2021, Time TBD

 ## Past Federal Workshops

 ### Introduction to Quasi-Experimental Designs